GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 Defining a `StorageClass` as a resource to be deployed will cause deployer to fail with authentication errors, because the deployer doesn't run with privileges that allow creating them.
-All service accounts need to be defined as parameters in `schema.yaml`.
+All storage classes need to be defined as parameters in `schema.yaml`.

 ```yaml
 properties: